zupzup/blog/go-http-file-upload-download/post.md

 In the next couple of posts, I will show several other niceties I encountered while writing my first serious web application in Go, so stay tuned. ;)

 *// Edited the code after some feedback by `lstokeworth` on reddit.
 Thank you :)*

+*// Edited the code and text after a merge request by [Luis Villegas](https://github.com/luisguve) on GitHub.
+Thank you :)*

 #### Resources